Should you dress like Cinderella (or her Prince) if you’ve seats or standing tickets for one of Vienna’s opera houses?

 Having said that, you might not be viewed with unbridled joy by some of the better-dressed visitors, particularly at the Staatsoper.

-My advice: simply dress as if you were going for a nice evening out to a good restaurant and don’t worry about it.
+My advice on what to wear: simply dress as if you were going for a nice evening out to a good restaurant and don’t worry about it.
+I say more or less the same for classical concerts.

-As a man, I wear decent trousers, shoes (not trainers) and a shirt with a collar, rarely a sports jacket (and never a tie since these are the invention of Beelzebub); I have yet to get anything other than neutral looks.
+As a man, for example, I wear decent trousers, shoes (even, sometimes, trainers) and a polo shirt or a shirt with a collar.
+I’ve worn a sports jacket on rare occasions but never a tie, since these are the invention of Beelzebub; I have yet to get anything other than neutral looks.

-For women, a nice blouse/blazer, perhaps?
-Whatever you feel comfortable in, but respects the operatic ambiance.
+Summary: whatever you feel comfortable in, but respects the operatic ambience.

 A night at the opera is, after all, a night at the opera.
 Drinking a glass of sparkling wine in the interval while dressed up in the magnificent surrounds of the Staatsoper makes for a great Viennese experience.

-- If you’re in the standing sections, public expectations of dress are lower than for the seats.
+- If you’re in the standing sections at the opera, public expectations of dress are lower than for the seats.
 However, the Staatsoper basic requirements (see link above) still apply.
-If you wouldn’t wear it to visit a church in Rome, don’t wear it to the opera in Vienna.
+If you wouldn’t wear it to visit a church in Rome, don’t wear it to the opera in Vienna